lumigo-io/lumigo-cdk-constructs/README.md

 When encountering a [supported Amazon ECS-related construct](#supported-amazon-ecs-constructs), the Lumigo CDK integration:

 1. Adds an [ephemeral volume](https://docs.aws.amazon.com/AmazonECS/latest/userguide/using_data_volumes.html) called `lumigo-injector` to the task definition
-1. Adds a container called `lumigo-injector` that uses a [public Amazon ECR image](public.ecr.aws/lumigo/lumigo-autotrace:latest); the image contains the latest copies of the [Lumigo OpenTelemetry Distro for Node.js](https://github.com/lumigo-io/opentelemetry-js-distro) and [Lumigo OpenTelemetry Distro for Python](https://github.com/lumigo-io/opentelemetry-python-distro), alongside an `LD_PRELOAD` injector that is not unlike this [OpenTelemetry Injector](https://github.com/mmanciop/opentelemetry-injector).
+1. Adds a container called `lumigo-injector` that uses a [public Amazon ECR image](public.ecr.aws/lumigo/lumigo-autotrace:latest); the image contains the latest copies of the [Lumigo OpenTelemetry Distro for Java](https://github.com/lumigo-io/opentelemetry-java-distro), [Lumigo OpenTelemetry Distro for Node.js](https://github.com/lumigo-io/opentelemetry-js-distro) and [Lumigo OpenTelemetry Distro for Python](https://github.com/lumigo-io/opentelemetry-python-distro), alongside an `LD_PRELOAD` injector that is not unlike this [OpenTelemetry Injector](https://github.com/mmanciop/opentelemetry-injector).
 1. The `lumigo-injector` volume is mounted to all containers in the task definition, including the `lumigo-injector` container.
 1. All containers other than `lumigo-injector` get added:
   1. A [container dependency](https://docs.aws.amazon.com/AmazonECS/latest/APIReference/API_ContainerDependency.html) on the completion of the `lumigo-injector` container.